 Once an important stop on the Silk Road, the former Soviet republic of Turkmenistan is now a dictatorship and one of the world’s most secretive, closed, and authoritarian countries.
 In 2017, President Gurbanguly Berdymukhammedov won a third seven-year term with over 97 percent of the vote in elections that international observers regarded as flawed.
-The president tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
-His policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
+Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
 The economy is based on intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
 China is currently its largest export market, especially for gas, but deliveries of natural gas to Russia were resumed in 2019.

 The government owns all land, and other real property ownership rights are limited.
 Enforcement of contracts and protection of property rights are ineffective.
 The nominally independent judiciary is subservient to the president, who appoints and removes judges at will.
 Laws are poorly developed, and judges are poorly trained and open to bribery.
 Corruption is widespread.

 The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
 Other taxes include value-added and property taxes.
 The overall tax burden equals 15.6 percent of total domestic income.
 Over the past three years, government spending has amounted to 16.4 percent of the country’s output (GDP), and budget deficits have averaged 2.0 percent of GDP.
 Public debt is equivalent to 28.8 percent of GDP.